Bridge Building Summer School on Social Welfare

 - joint idea development with participants from different countries and with different institutional background (public, private and civil).

-The summer school will stimulate an interactive, participatory and reflective learning process amongst the participants.
-Various innovative learning methods are applied such as design thinking, concept maps, brain walking and peer learning.
-The summer school will also provide training in project acquisition and management, will help participants to develop preliminary project ideas by taking a hands-off approach and support them by providing hints on how to best respond to upcoming calls of various programmes (e.g. IPA/EU-funded calls) with collaborative research projects.
+The Summer School stimulated an interactive, participatory and reflective learning process amongst the participants.
+Various innovative learning methods were applied such as design thinking, concept maps, brain walking and peer learning.
+It also provided training in project acquisition and management, helped participants to develop preliminary project ideas by taking a hands-off approach and support them by providing hints on how to best respond to upcoming calls of various programmes (e.g. IPA/EU-funded calls) with collaborative research projects.

-- Call for applications: beginning of March 2017
+- Call for applications: End of February 2017

 - Date of implementation of the summer school: 10-14 July 2017